gbeckers/Darr/README.rst

     >>> dar[:,-2]
     array([ 1.,  1.])

 Note that reading data through indexing creates a NumPy array.
-The diskarray itself is not a NumPy array.
+The dArray itself is not a NumPy array.
 For computation, read (or view, see below) the data, using indexing, first: